garrandall/popular-music-data/tracks/keep-searchin---we-ll-follow-the-sun--del-shannon.md

 We gotta keep searchin', searchin', find a place to hide Searchin', searchin', she'll be by my side
-If we gotta keep on the run, we'll follow the sun-ah, wee-ooh Follow the sun-ah, wee-ooh
+If we gotta keep on the run, we'll follow the sun-ah, wee-oh Follow the sun-ah, wee-oh

 Doesn't matter, doesn't matter what people might say She's mine and I'm gonna take her anyway

 Gotta keep searchin', searchin', find a place to stay Searchin', searchin', every night and day
-If we gotta keep on the run, we'll follow the sun-ah, wee-ooh Follow the sun-ah, wee-ooh
+If we gotta keep on the run, we'll follow the sun-ah, wee-oh Follow the sun-ah, wee-oh

 We gotta keep searchin', searchin', find a place to hide Searchin', searchin', she'll be by my side
-If we gotta keep on the run we'll follow the sun-ah, wee-ooh Follow the sun-ah, wee-ooh
+If we gotta keep on the run we'll follow the sun-ah, wee-oh Follow the sun-ah, wee-oh
-Follow the sun-ah, wee-ooh, follow the sun-ah
+Follow the sun-ah, wee-oh follow the sun-ah